bethkimani/Health-information-system-Frontend/README.md

-use this to login:https://health-information-system-frontend.onrender.com/ email:admin@cema.com
-password:admin123

-Locally it is supposed to login: email:admin@cema.com password:admin123
+Locally it is supposed to login: http://localhost:5173 email:admin@cema.com password:admin

 ### Health-Information-System-Frontend
 Center for Epidemiological Modelling and Analysis (CEMA) Project